CompleteBlenderCreator/06-Fluffy-Bunny-Original/README.md

 ### GPU Rendering In This Section ###

-+ Understand that Even With a dedicated GPU you may end up with out of memory issue if your card doesn’t have enough RAM.
++ Understand that even with a dedicated GPU you may end up with out of memory issue if your card doesn’t have enough RAM.
 + Some AMD cards may not render hairs correctly.

 ### Your First Particle System ###